immobiliare/fastify-metrics/README.md

 ## Decorators

+The plugin adds the following decorators:

 -   `fastify.stats`: A [dats](https://github.com/immobiliare/dats) instance
 -   `fastify.hrtime2ns`: A utility function to convert `process.hrtime([time])` to nanoseconds
 -   `fastify.hrtime2ms`: A utility function to convert `process.hrtime([time])` to milliseconds
 -   `fastify.hrtime2s`: A utility function to convert `process.hrtime([time])` to seconds

 ## Hooks

+The plugin uses the following hooks:

 -   `onClose`: To close the [dats](https://github.com/immobiliare/dats) instance
 -   `onRequest`: To count requests